 A portion of every order is donated to Rainbow Express Ministries, our local partner a half-mile down the road.
 Through Rainbow Express, we help them develop seminars, events, and experiences to help young adults with disabilities continue to grow their job training and skillsets.

 Over the years, Bear Food has grown dramatically.
 From just selling peanuts out of a dorm room, to a full-blown gourmet food company in over 250 stores, we continue to grow in all aspects.
-We’ve grown our relationship with Rainbow Express Ministries, the city of Matthews, and with great excitement, we opened our first brick and mortar in November of 2022!
+We’ve grown our relationship with Rainbow Express Ministries, the city of Matthews, and with great excitement, we opened our gourmet food store in November of 2022!